OWASP/owasp-summit-2017/_posts/2017-05-15-Seba-on-Owasp-Podcast.md

 </a>

-While at AppSec EU in Belfast [Seba](Participants/ticket-24h-sponsor/Sebastien-Deleersnyder.html) recorded a quick interview with Mark Miller which runs the [Owasp 24/7 Podcast](https://soundcloud.com/owasp-podcast)
+While at AppSec EU in Belfast [Seba](Participants/ticket-24h-sponsor/Sebastien-Deleersnyder.html) recorded a quick interview with Mark Miller who runs the [OWASP 24/7 Podcast](https://soundcloud.com/owasp-podcast)

-You can list to it at [https://soundcloud.com/owasp-podcast/less-than-10-minutes-series-owasp-summit-2017](https://soundcloud.com/owasp-podcast/less-than-10-minutes-series-owasp-summit-2017)
+You can listen to it at [https://soundcloud.com/owasp-podcast/less-than-10-minutes-series-owasp-summit-2017](https://soundcloud.com/owasp-podcast/less-than-10-minutes-series-owasp-summit-2017)